OWASP/owasp-mastg/demos/ios/MASVS-CRYPTO/MASTG-DEMO-0014/MASTG-DEMO-0014.md

 ### Sample

-{{ MastgTest.swift }}
+{{ MastgTest.swift # function.asm }}

 ### Steps

 1. Unzip the app package and locate the main binary file (@MASTG-TECH-0058), which in this case is `./Payload/MASTestApp.app/MASTestApp`.
 2. Open the app binary with @MASTG-TOOL-0073 with the `-i` option to run this script.

-{{ cryptokit_hardcoded_rsa.r2 }}
+{{ cryptokit_hardcoded_ecdsa.r2 }}

 {{ run.sh }}

 ### Observation

-The output reveals the hardcoded ECDSA private key within the binary.
-This key is typically found in the disassembled code section, where it is loaded into memory for cryptographic operations.
-The presence of hardcoded keys can be identified by searching for sequences of bytes or strings corresponding to the key.
+The output reveals the different uses of `CryptoKit.P256.Signing.PrivateKey` functions, especially `sym.imp.CryptoKit.P256.Signing.PrivateKey.rawRepresentation` which is used to extract the raw representation of the private key.
+The output also reveals the hardcoded ECDSA private key within the binary's DATA section.

-{{ output.txt }}
+{{ output.asm # key.asm }}

 ### Evaluation